 The group meets on the second Wednesday and the fourth Tuesday of every month with a Christmas and late summer break.

 We currently meet online via a private ZOOM chat that starts promptly at 7PM and end around at 9PM, or when selected works have been reviewed.
 There are periodic face-to-face socials and get-togethers in the Raleigh or Durham area.

 WHAT DO I DO TO JOIN?

 Anyone may attend at any time.
 The best way to join is to get on the email list, which is managed by moderator Jim McQuaid.
-Jim sends out a meeting reminder a week or so prior to every meeting which contains the room number for the upcoming meeting.
+Jim sends out a meeting reminder a week or so prior to every meeting.
 Note that we share everyone’s email address to enable direct and informal connections within the group.

 IS THERE A CATCH?

 Yes.
 All members are required to sign our “covenant” of rules which govern our meetings.
 Basically it means that everyone behaves like an adult and that suggestions for another’s script are freely given.
 You can download the form below.
 Physical copies are available at the meeting as well.

 WHAT HAPPENS IN A MEETING?